 Incorporating your customer service philosophy into daily operations is crucial for ensuring its consistent application and effectiveness.
 Here are some great ways to do this:

-• Recognition and Rewards: Recognize and reward employees who demonstrate exemplary application of the customer service philosophy.
-It could be through an 'Employee of the Month' program, performance bonuses, or simply verbal recognition in team meetings.
+- Recognition and Rewards: Recognize and reward employees who demonstrate exemplary application of the customer service philosophy.
+Consider providing stunning employee appreciation gifts or using an 'Employee of the Month' program, performance bonuses, or simply verbal recognition in team meetings.

 Remember, the aim is to create a company culture that lives and breathes your customer service philosophy.
 When your philosophy is seamlessly integrated into daily operations, it helps to create consistent, exceptional experiences that resonate with customers.